Tony Defries: Bowie / Defries

-Due to Bowie's increased addiction to cocaine, which led to a paranoid suspicious environment on Bowie's part, Defries and Bowie could no longer work together so they came to a settlement in 1975 between RCA, Bowie, MainMan and Defries.
+Bowie's increasing addiction to cocaine made him paranoid and suspicious, and in the end Defries and Bowie could no longer work together.
+A settlement was agreed in 1975 between RCA, Bowie, MainMan and Defries.
 Defries gave up personal management but retained a shared control of other aspects of Bowie's catalog and career that Bowie resented.

 As Bowie and Defries co-owned the rights to everything they published and recorded together, Bowie later required a large cash injection to buy Defries out.
 David Pullman came up with the idea of securitising the intellectual property against future earnings.
 Resentment by Bowie against his former friend lingered, so Pullman dealt with Bowie and Defries separately.
 In an interview later Pullman said "It’s like a marriage.
 The flipside is Tony is very savvy.
 I didn’t realize he’s an attorney, not just a manager.
 Tony didn’t have anything to say about David.
 They helped each other early on.
 Tony taught him some of the things he learned along the way about owning things."
 In 1997 the Bowie Bonds began as a stock of $55 million and appeared on the cover of the Wall Street Journal.

 In 2011 Defries was sued by Capitol Records for copyright infringement over misuse of Bowie material.
 He lost the lawsuit with damages and costs against him exceeding US$9 million.

 "In the early days," Bowie said in 2003, "all the greats like Mick Jagger and John Lennon were forever telling me the same thing: don't have anything to do with managers.
 They were always very adamant about that and, in hindsight, it was good advice.
 But it was usually just after I'd signed a contract with another one."